edkrueger/eco395m-2022-fall/homeworks/7-homework.md

 ## Problem 0 - (0 points)
 You'll clone a repo with several SQL exercises.

-a) Go to the repo: https://github.com/edkrueger/eco395m-homework-8
+a) Go to the repo: https://github.com/edkrueger/eco395m-homework-chinook

-b) Select "Use this template" and create a _private_ repository with the name "eco395m-homework-8".
+b) Select "Use this template" and create a _private_ repository with the name "eco395m-homework-chinook".

-c) Select "Settings>Collaborators>" and add "edkrueger", "ericschulman" and "mynameisphatcao" as collaborators.
+c) Select "Settings>Collaborators>" and add "edkrueger"and the TA(s) as collaborators.

 ## Problem 1 - (0 points)